qinyeli/illustrator_scripts/README.md

 ## Bonus!

-My WeChat stickers will be available on WeChat sticker store Dec.
-25, 2019 CST.
-Yes it's the Chrismtas day!
-You will be able to [download it here](https://w.url.cn/s/AqNYfCw).
+You can download my WeChat sticker [here](https://w.url.cn/s/AqNYfCw)!
  Come tell me what you think of it :-)

 <img src="images/qrcode.bmp" width="300px">